owhonda-moses/map-digitization/README.md

 * `process_map.py`: The main inference script that runs the full pipeline on a source image to generate the final GeoPackage.
 * `verify_output.py`: A utility to programmatically verify the final geospatial output by creating an annotated image.

+### Manual Annotation (Ground Truth)

+The manual steps in this project, (*creating the image masks and the `metadata.csv` file*) are necessary to produce ground truth data because we implement supervised learning which relies on this ground truth to train the models.

+* **Segmentation Masks**: The black-and-white masks created with GIMP act as a perfect, pixel-level *answer key* for the U-Net model.
+By comparing its predictions to this ground truth, the model learns the visual features of what constitutes a _boundary_ or _text_.

+* **Metadata CSV**: This file is the _answer key_ for the TrOCR model.
+It provides the exact, correct text for each cropped text image, allowing the model to learn the association between image pixels with specific characters.

+Relying on high-quality ground truth is critical in this project, as the entire training process is derived from a **single source image**, and due to the limited data, the manually created masks and text labels represent the complete and authoritative definition of the features to be learned.
+Any inaccuracies in this single ground truth will be directly learned and repeated by the models.

 ### Limitations